jvue96/Immigrant-Families-Together/README.md

 3. Type "npm run server" into your terminal
 4. In a different terminal window, type "npm run client" into your terminal

+### File configurations
+1. Create a .env file outside of your folders
+2. Visit https://passwordsgenerator.net/    to generate a password.
+3. The .env file should have a line that is SERVER_SESSION_SECRET=*paste in the password generated here*

 ### Create database
 1. Download and open Postico
 2. Create new database named "immigrant_families"